 The Eagles enter tomorrow night’s contest behind Detroit, Atlanta, Chicago, Dallas, and Tampa Bay in the Wild Card standings.
 That’s quite a long list of teams to leapfrog.
 At this point, you have to assume Detroit is a virtual lock, but the sixth-seed remains wide open.
 Atlanta beat up on the hapless Colts, 31-7, while Tampa Bay fell to New Orleans.
 If the Eagles knock off Chicago tomorrow, they will move up to the seventh spot in the NFC.
 It’s still possible the Eagles can chase down a Wild Card spot, but it’s a long shot.

-Topics: NFC Playoff Picture
+Tags: NFC Playoff Picture